RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 ###Cover Monthly Costs Through Sponsorships
 Companies will gladly sponsor a group that gives them a return on their investment.
 Sponsorships don’t always have to come in the form of money.

 For example, ChicagoRuby’s first sponsor was [DeForest Group](http://www.deforestgroup.com/).
 Owner [Lee DeForest](https://www.linkedin.com/in/leedeforest) provides ChicagoRuby with free space and WiFi for our Saturday meetings.
-Lee was one of the five people in the room when the current organizers took over, and we will always be grateful to him for supporting us in the early days.
+Lee was one of the five people in the room when the current organizers took over, and we will always be grateful for his early support.

 ChicagoRuby’s downtown sponsors are [Enova](http://enova.com) and [ThoughtWorks](http://thoughtworks.com).
 Each company provides space, WiFi, pizza, and beverages on a monthly basis.